Post Office Investment Schemes and their Features

 - On the maturity of the timely deposit, the account will be renewed automatically for the same time duration and the same interest.

-- This scheme offers tax benefits under section 80C of Income tax act provided the deposit tenure is 5 years.
+- This post office scheme offers tax benefits under section 80C of Income tax act provided the deposit tenure is 5 years.

 - This scheme is similar to the bank fixed deposit, however, there is a difference in interest rate.